Whenever I played League of Legends, I had a LoL build site open on my other monitor.

 But again, use the site as a guide only.

 Additionally, u.gg has a lot of helpful information, including rune builds, summoner spells, match-up statistics, and the top players using your champion.

-An insightful feature that Mobafire has is that the builds aren't based on statistics but player's personal experiences.
+What makes Mobafire different is that the builds aren't based on statistics like Mobalytics and u.gg.